benjaminy/TenaciousCalf/Documentation/fearless_friday_talk.md

 ## What? (part 1)

-- Data structures: lists, arrays, sets, key/value maps, priority queues.
-- Most implementations of these structures across the programming universe are _ephemeral_.
-This means that a consequence of performing an update (like inserting a value into a set) is that the pre-update version of the structure no longer exists.
+Let's start with a na&iuml;ve question.
+In the following pseudocode, what do you expect will be printed?

+    X = 2
+    Y = X + 3
+    print X
+    print Y

+I hope it's pretty obvious that we should expect 2 and 5 to be printed.
+Now let's think about data that's a little more interesting: sets of numbers.
+In this pseudocode, what do you expect will be printed?

+    S = { 2, 3, 4 }
+    T = insert( S, 7 )
+    print S
+    print T

+The second line might look unfamiliar to some.
+In most popular programming langauges, we would expect to see something more like:

+    S.insert( 7 )

+In other words, the conventional way of thinking about data structures is that performing operations like insert or union or removing an element modifies the structure.
+The previous state of the structure is gone.
+To butcher Heraclitus, "No program ever steps in the same data structure twice, for it's not the same data and the state of the program is not the same."

+But data doesn't have to obey the physical laws of the world!
+If you can't imagine a programming world where updating a data structure obliterates the previous state, I want to direct your attention to the first example.
+We are all comfortable with the idea that performing an addition on numbers doesn't somehow erase the inputs to addition operation.

+This is what persistent data structures are all about: implemeting things like lists, arrays, sets, key/value maps, graphs, priority queues, in such a way that you can do all the normal operations like insertion, removal, sorting.
+But these operations produce a new version of the structure without destroying or overwriting the previous version.
+One nice slogan for persistent data structures is _all data are values_.

 Persistent data structure def'n:

 > A data structure is _persistent_ if updates create new versions
 > without changing previous versions.

-    S1 = { "A", "B", "C" }
-    S2 = insert( S1, "D" )
-    print S1    # prints A, B, C
-    print S2    # prints A, B, C, D

-If this seems strange, consider if we replaced sets in this example with
-numbers:

-    N1 = 42
-    N2 = N1 + 17
-    print N1    # prints 42
-    print N2    # prints 59

-In many popular languages there is a small set of primitive data types (numbers, Booleans, strings in some cases) and everything else is handled through references by default.
-One nice slogan for persistent data structures is _all data are values_.

 ## How? (part 1)

 The na&iuml;ve implementation of persistent data structures is to copy the entire structure for every update.
+For example,

+    S = { 2, 3, 4 }
+    T = copy( S )
+    T.insert( 7 )
+    print S
+    print T

 This is unacceptably memory inefficient for the vast majority of applications.

 We can do much better!
 Hopefully this seems a little magical.
 Here's a quick preview of how this is possible.